 - Dealing with outside vendors and agencies

-- Marketing automation technologies that can improve results
+- Marketing automation technologies

-- Lead generation and how to deal with salespeople
+- How to deal with salespeople

 - Case "stories" about successes and failures.
 What were the learnings?

 - Managing a marketing team as a secondary responsibility

 - The best and the worst real-world marketing examples